Stony Hill alfresco tasting

 Pre-trip To-do list

-1) You’ll need an appointment to visit the first two stops, Larkmead in southern Calistoga and Stony Hill on St. Helena’s Spring Mountain; especially in summer it’s wise to book a day or more ahead.
-It’s okay to drop in for Louis M. Martini’s Crown Bar Tasting, also in St. Helena, though you’ll need a reservation for the suggested tastings.
+1) You’ll need an appointment to visit the first two stops, Larkmead in southern Calistoga and Stony Hill on St. Helena’s Spring Mountain; especially in summer, it’s wise to book a day or more ahead.
+It’s okay to drop in at Louis M. Martini Winery, also in St. Helena, though a reservation is advisable.

-2) It’s wise to make a dinner reservation, though except on summer and holiday weekends you’ll likely be able to find a table at one of the north valley’s top restaurants.
-For lunch you probably won’t need to book a table, but it never hurts.
+2) Make a reservation for dinner, though except on summer and holiday weekends, you’ll likely be able to find a table at one of the north valley’s top restaurants.
+For lunch, you probably won’t need to book a table, but it never hurts.

 Getting Going